 “The ultimate criterion of being a woman”

-Under the influence of this information I bet you are already eagerly awaiting how MtTs answered to the question what they considered the ultimate criterion of being a woman, especially juxtaposed to the male and female group.
+Under the influence of this information I bet you are already eagerly awaiting how MtTs answered the question about what they considered the ultimate criterion of being a woman, especially juxtaposed to the male and female group.
 So have a look.

 biology (13), no strong discrimination between vagina and reproductive organs